Fundamental Analytical Techniques for Industry

 The course will be assessed by a portfolio approach.
-You will be required to collect evidence of achievement of key learning outcomes through completion of online assessments, logs of learning and development of a project.
+You will be required to collect evidence of achievement of key learning outcomes through completion of online assessments and learning logs.
 Your portfolio must be submitted within one month of the end of the course and feedback will be given throughout the course.

-The course is held over nine months commencing in September.
+The course is held over twelve months starting in the autumn term.

 Am I a suitable applicant?